New York Sales and Use Tax & Audit Guide

 Contest a New York Jeopardy Assessment

-New York may issue a Notice of Jeopardy Determination in certain situations.
-The jeopardy assessment gives New York Department of Taxation and Finance accelerated rights and it may immediately begin to try and collect.
-Due to the jeopardy nature, the taxpayer only has a short period of time to contest the assessment and must place a security deposit to fight the issue.
+In some situations, New York may send out a Notice of Jeopardy Determination.
+This potentially dangerous assessment gives the New York Department of Taxation and Finance faster rights, so it could start trying to collect right away by seizing accounts and taking possession of property.
+Due to this risk, the taxpayer only has a short time to dispute the assessment and must put up a security deposit to do so.

 New York Administrative Court

-If the NOD deadlines are missed, you still have one last shot to fight your New York sales tax assessment by going to New York Division of Tax Appeals.
-Likewise, and generally not recommended, along the way you always have the option to skip the agency protest and file in administrative court.
-That said, because neither party wants to spend the time and resources on the uncertainty of administrative court, continuing to challenge the assessment is often an effective way to maximize your settlement potential.
+If you miss the NOD deadlines, you can still fight your New York sales tax assessment by petitioning to the New York Division of Tax Appeals.
+Also worth noting is that you can always skip the agency protest and go straight to administrative court, but we only recommend this in certain circumstances.
+Since neither side usually wants to spend time and money on the uncertainty of administrative court, continuing to challenge the assessment is often a good way to increase your chances of reaching a settlement.

-If your case is filed in administrative court, and the case proceeds to hearing, it is heard and decided by a neutral administrative law judge.
-Our team has handled hundreds of administrative court cases and can help your company receive the resolution it is entitled to.
-It is very similar to a court hearing and having an experienced representative is imperative.
+If you take your case to administrative court and it goes to hearing, a neutral administrative law judge will decide your case and issue an order.
+Our team has dealt with hundreds of administrative court cases and can help your company get the resolution it deserves at this stage of your appeal.
+It's a lot like a court hearing, and having an experienced representative could be beneficial.

 Other New York Sales Tax Resources